Should Accommodations be Minimized in the Classroom for Kids with ADHD?

 Should Accommodations be Minimized in the…

-I read a disturbing article by a pretty respected psychologist who deals with learning issues and ADHD.
-He seemed to connect a poorly diagnosed child with the need to only provide 10% of…
+A Concerning Perspective on Accommodation Reduction I read a disturbing article by a pretty respected psychologist who deals with learning issues and ADHD.
+He seemed

 Schedule Your Consultation Today!